-Craig J. Mariam is an experienced trial and litigation partner at Gordon & Rees.
-He is licensed in numerous jurisdictions (California, Nevada, Texas, Pennsylvania, New York, Missouri, and Colorado) and regularly assists clients regarding their needs nationwide.
+Craig J. Mariam is an experienced litigation and trial attorney, practicing nationwide to address his clients’ needs wherever they may arise.
 With a substantial and unblemished federal and state jury and bench trial record under his belt and educational achievements and awards in science and mathematics, Mr. Mariam's unique expertise contributes to his ability to effectively strategize and prepare an advanced, rational, winning theory in each case, as well as to convey the sometimes difficult language of expert witnesses for the benefit of his clients and the jury.

 Mr. Mariam graduated from the University of Texas at Austin with a degree in economics and an underlying tract in mathematics and computer engineering.
-He received his Juris Doctorate from Loyola Law School in Los Angeles.
-He is an active, practicing member in state and federal courts and professional organizations throughout the country.
+He received his Juris Doctorate from Loyola Law School in Los Angeles and worked in-house in legal and business affairs at globally known companies before engaging in private practice.

 His areas of expertise include: